bixb922/freezefs/README.md

 #### Using --on-import=mount with --compress has some restrictions

 It is possible to combine --on-import=mount with --compress and freeze as bytecode to a MicroPython image.
 The files are decompressed on the fly.
 Open in "rb" mode is very efficient.
-However open in "r" mode (open in text mode) uses up to 2**WBITS bytes to decompress the file (see -wbits option), and then the complete file is loaded to RAM on open, so this combination is only of use if enough RAM is available.
+However open in "r" mode (open in text mode) and the complete file is loaded to RAM on after compressing, so this combination is only of use if enough RAM is available.

 If you import an output .py file that is not frozen in a MicroPython image but resides on the standard flash file system, the import loads the complete .py file system to RAM.
 This needs as much RAM as each file.
 Access is very fast, but a lot of RAM may be needed.